-Medical Negligence In A Private Hospital Claims Guide – How Much Compensation Can I Claim?
+Medical Negligence In A Private Hospital – How Much Can I Claim?

-By Olivia Rachael.
-Last updated 7th April 2021.
+By Stephen Hudson.
+Last Updated 5th July 2023.
 Welcome to our private hospital medical negligence claims guide.

 Have you or a relative experienced medical negligence in a private hospital?
 If this medical negligence caused you to become injured, ill or worsened a medical condition you already suffered from, you could be entitled to claim compensation for perhaps tens of thousands of pounds.
 Similarly, if you have a close relative who died due to medical negligence at a private hospital, or if your child was injured due to medical negligence in a private hospital and is not yet aged 18, you could be entitled to claim compensation on their behalf.

 If you are entitled to claim compensation for a medical misdiagnosis, surgical negligence, a surgical error, birth negligence causing birth injuries, or any of type of clinical negligence at a private hospital, Legal Expert would love to help you make your private hospital claim.
 We are a well respected personal injury solicitors firm and have an excellent track record of winning private hospital negligence claims for our clients.
 Our solicitor’s have years of experience representing private healthcare claims and will always fight to win you the maximum amount of compensation that you are owed.
 We offer a free legal consultation for anyone looking to claim compensation for negligence in a private hospital.
 If you have a legitimate case for compensation, we will estimate how much your private hospital negligence claim could be worth and will provide you with an excellent personal injury solicitor to represent you in your claim.

 Call us on 0800 073 8804 to start your claim for private hospital negligence compensation today.